 The post Figma or WordPress – Which is the Best Platform for You appeared first on DesignWebKit.

-User Flow for your UX Design Better
+]]>The post User Flow Makes your UX Design Better appeared first on DesignWebKit.

-A user flow is also known as a UX flow or flow chart.
+]]>A user flow is also known as a UX flow or flow chart.
 This can be done either digitally using the appropriate software or physically by drawing it out on a piece of paper.
 It essentially involves a series of individual actions that make up the entire process.
 For instance, the user flow for an app registration process might look like this when represented in text:

 Entry → Welcome Page → Fill Form → Validate and Submit Form → Verification Email → Authentication → Success Message